Check out our Insider Tips for exclusive information that will make your visit even more memorable!

 Stump the staff: Stop anyone in the park wearing a green shirt and a name tag, and ask them for a random fact about their favorite animal.
 The Zoo education staff members are experts on cool information about animals.

 Want to get closer?
-Check out an up-close adventure or behind-the-scenes tour like the Serengeti Safari or Elephant Keeper Experience.
+Check out an up-close adventure or behind-the-scenes tour like the Serengeti Safari or Heart of Africa Tour.
 Stop by the Adventure Tour Center when you arrive, or book online ahead of time!

 If you love thrills...

 Know before you go: Check signs in the front of the park to see if any rides are closed for the day.
 Then, plan your day accordingly.
 Most major attractions have minimum height restrictions.
 There is a height stick located at the front entrance where parents and children can check the requirements for every ride in the park.

 Make a plan: Most people approach theme parks in clock-wise patterns.
 Start in the back of theme parks and work your way forward to beat the lines.
 If you want ride-specific merchandise, your best bet is to find it at the gift shop that is located closest to that attraction.

 Don’t get soaked: If you want to ride water rides but remain dry, you have two options: wear a poncho, or bring a spare change of clothes.
 Ponchos are available at all Busch Gardens® Tampa gift shops.
 Use sandwich-sized plastic bags to keep cell phones, money and other valuables safe and dry while enjoying water rides.
 Or, take advantage of lockers located next to all major attractions to keep a change of clothes dry so you can enjoy the rest of your day without squishy shoes.

 Stay safe, stay connected: If you are visiting the park with small children, stop by Guest Relations to receive children’s wristbands.
 Parents can write all their contact information on the wristbands for children, just in case they become separated from their family.